Last updated October 29th, 2018.

 According to the Central Bank of Malaysia, factors contributing to lower GDP growth include a frail services sector.
 This is fueled further by weak expansion in most sub-sectors.

-Exports from Malaysia have dropped four months out of the past six.
-Many experts attribute this to an uneven economic recovery and a slowdown in China.
+Malaysia’s exports have dropped four months out of the previous six.
+Experts attribute this to an uneven economic recovery and a slowdown in China.

-The central bank believes domestic demand will be a key driver of steady growth in the Malaysian economy in the future.
+The central bank believes domestic demand will be a key contributor to steady growth of the Malaysian economy in the future.
 However, that’s not guaranteed to offset continued weak performance in other sectors.

 With infrastructure investment projects like the Singapore high-speed rail link now cancelled under the new Mahathir government, there’s even more downward pressure on the Malaysian economy.